juangranados/check_win_perfmon/README.md

 * **category:** Category of performance counter
 * **name:** Name of the performance counter.
 * **instance:** Instance of performance counter.
 Some performance counter does not have instance, in this case the value must be: none.
 This value can be auto for Network category, program will autodetect best interface to check.
+This value can be auto for Physical Disk category too, program will autodetect physical disk 0.
 * **friendlyname:** name of performance counter which program returns in output.
 * **units:** units program returns in output.
 * **warning:** Warning threshold for performance counter.